wustlcse/FAQ/docs/index.md

 <sub><a href="https://github.com//wustlcse/FAQ/discussions/13">Discussions View</a></sub>

- We describe elsewhere in this FAQ our department's residency requirements, which limits how many courses you can take outside our department and still earn an major or minor from our department.
- Those rules ensure that students graduating from our programs have taken a sufficiency of courses from our department.
+First, be aware of the department's [residency](https://wustlcse.github.io/FAQ/#residency) requirements., which limits how many courses you can take outside our department and still earn an major or minor from our department.
+Those rules ensure that students graduating from our programs have taken enough courses from WashU's CSE department to merit a degree from our department.

- Most often, students seek transfer of elective courses from outside our department.
-Courses such as game theory, numerical analysis, and operations research are offered by other departments but not by our department: we have no courses that cover those topics.
-Subject to our residency requirement, we count certain courses toward our students' electives as described elsewhere in this FAQ.
- But what about core courses?
-Such courses are offered quite frequently by our department and we rarely get requests to consider courses outside our department to count toward our students' core requirements.
- Subject still to our residency requirements, our department will consider allowing our students to take a core course outside our department, almost certainly at another university.
-Here we look not only for appropriate rigor but also to determine that the outside course is truly a good match for what we teach in a core course.
-We look for a close match because many courses in our department depend on the material taught in core courses.
-We want to ensure that students can make progress in our programs, prepared to take courses by having the appropriate prerequisite material.
+Most often, students seek to count **elective courses**.
+These fall in two categories:
+* Computing courses from other universities.
+See [transfer courses](https://wustlcse.github.io/FAQ/#transfer_courses).
+* Other courses at WashU that are relevant to computing.
+We do count certain courses toward technical electives for some degrees (Majors and Minor in Computer Science).
+"Technical Electives" should have a significant component that includes: coding/programming and/or algorithm development/analysis.
+If you know of a relevant course you're interested in taking and you are in a Computer Science degree, contact your **CSE faculty advisor** to discuss the course and having it approved for your studies.

- A notable exception is that we will waive or transfer outside credit for our introductory course, CSE131, without counting that against any residency requirement in our department.
-There again we look for a close match to what we teach in that course.
+CSE 131 is a little bit of an exception.
+Appropriate courses and AP CS-A credit can count as CSE 131 without counting that against any residency requirement in our department.